 What is Guillain-Barré Syndrome?

 Guillain-Barré Syndrome (GBS) is a group of acute immune-mediated polyneuropathies.
-It most commonly presents as an acute monophasic, paralyzing illness provoked by a preceding infection.
+It most commonly presents as an acute monophasic, paralysing illness provoked by a preceding infection.

 It is the most common cause of acute flaccid paralysis in children.
-The annual incidence is 0.34 to 1.34 cases per 100,000 in under the 18s, which makes it less common in children than in adults.
-It rarely occurs in children younger than 2 years, but when it does affect younger children because GBS is way off our radars, this can make it really tricky to diagnose.
+The annual incidence is 0.34 to 1.34 cases per 100,000 in under 18s, making it less common in children than adults.
+It rarely occurs in children younger than two years, but it can be tricky to diagnose when it affects younger children because GBS is way off our radars.
 Boys are affected more often than girls.

 What causes it?